 But seriously I thought that was normal.
 That’s what all the burp cloths and bibs are for, right?

-So let’s look at a few foods that I found made my babies uncomfortable while breastfeeding.
+So let’s look at a few foods that you may want to avoid while breastfeeding.

 #1 Tomato based sauces –